HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 A. Behaviour

 Entrants should play their nominated game to the best of their ability with good conduct and without cheating, distracting other players or unfairly influencing the score.
-The organizers shall decide what constitutes good conduct and cheating.
+The organisers shall decide what constitutes good conduct and cheating.
 Any entrant deemed to be in breach of these rules may be warned or disqualified and their score adjusted or discarded.

 Unruly and offensive behaviour will not be tolerated.
 This includes but is not limited to: